Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

          + Protect Assets: Safeguard critical data and intellectual property from theft or damage.
          + Stay Ahead of Threats: Continuously update threat intelligence to anticipate and prepare for emerging threats.
          + Save Costs: Preventing or swiftly addressing incidents can reduce the financial impact of data breaches.
+       + Reduce and monitor the Attack Surface
+         + When you engage in threat hunting, you engage in the same reconnaissance that an attacker would use.
+When you do this, you can visibility into:
+           + Hosts visible from an endpoint
+           + Critical assets accessible on the network
+           + Lateral movement across networks and systems
+         + As your threat hunting identifies these attack vectors, you can implement controls that limit an attacker’s ability to exploit them.
     2. Detection of Threats and Anomalies
        + The second step is the detection and identification of threats and anomalies at scale thanks to advanced security tools (e.g., SIEM, EDR, XDR, IPS, AV) that use both signature-based and behaviour-based detection methods and that perform log analysis and event correlation.
 The objective is to detect threat actors' tactics, techniques, and procedures at the earliest stages of execution.
     3. Threat Analysis and Prioritization (Incident investigation phase)